codex-academy/angular-intro/README.md

 You are ready now to change your application to start using your API using ngResource.

 Look at the examples below and integrate them into your application one by one.
+The examples are the building blocks that you will need to add a persistent backend to your application.
+How you use the building blocks might be quite tricky... @steve - need your input here especially.

-Be sure to test as you changing each bit of functionality.
+Be sure to test as you change each bit of functionality.

 Get all todos: